 Practicing psychotherapy is undoubtedly fulfilling and gratifying but there are times when we as therapists might feel distressed or experience feelings of emotional discomfort despite its many rewards.
-Let me just take a crack at this professional conundrum and write about how burnout actually is prevalent and affects many of us and include tips and strategies that could be helpful in preventing burnout in therapists.
-I know we are conditioned as therapists that we have an unending reservoir of endurance and compassion, as therapists we are masters of relationships, self-care and what not.
+Let me just take a crack at this professional conundrum and write about how burnout is prevalent and affects many of us and include tips and strategies that could help prevent burnout in therapists.
+I know we are conditioned as therapists that have an unending reservoir of endurance and compassion, as therapists we are masters of relationships, self-care and whatnot.

-But alas, we are not immune to burnout which is defined as “state of physical, emotional and mental exhaustion caused by long term involvement in emotionally demanding situations” (Figley, 1995, p.11).
-After all it’s not always easy to “walk the talk”.
+But alas, we are not immune to burnout which is defined as a “state of physical, emotional and mental exhaustion caused by long-term involvement in emotionally demanding situations” (Figley, 1995, p.11).
+After all, it’s not always easy to “walk the talk”.

 Therapists might feel emotionally exhausted and lonely because of the chronic work-related stress along with the tendency to help as many individuals as possible.
 As therapists, we are more vulnerable to psychosocial stressors, which if persistent will lead to burnout.
 Burnout, first coined by Freudenberger in 1975, comprises 3 components, namely emotional exhaustion, depersonalization (loss of one’s empathy, caring, and compassion), and a reduced sense of accomplishment.